What Every Small Business Owner Should Know About Radio Interviews

 Patrick McFadden

-I personally have done more than fifty radio interviews.
-During that time, I went through rounds of baptism by fire.
-Bad interviews, OK interviews and holy smokes you nailed it interviews.
+I have personally done more than a hundred radio interviews.
+During that time, I went through rounds of baptism by fire—bad radio interviews, okay radio interviews, and "holy smokes, you nailed it" radio interviews.

-From those experiences I realize that myself and most small business owners spend a lot of time working their business, very few work their interviewing skills.
-As a result, our story, products and services do not sell as well as they should.
+From those experiences, I realized that while I and most small business owners spend a lot of time working on our businesses, very few of us work on our interviewing skills.
+As a result, our stories, products, and services do not sell as well as they should.

 2. Remember that the show is not about you.
 This is a big mistake many rookie small business owners make.
 You are not the star of the show.
 The host is—or even more accurately—the audience is.
 You are there to provide informational solutions that solves a problem.
 Your job is to keep them interested in the topic, so they don’t change the dial.
 The key is to think, would this information make the audience wealthier, wiser, or healthier.